Turtle Talk with Crush Review and Planning Info

 What You Miss Using FastPass+:

 Nothing but the potential wait in standby.
 Everyone using FastPass+ and seeing the show in standby will wait in this area until the next show starts.
+There are a few interactive games to play and some underseas creatures to inspect.
+There will be a rope blocking the walkway to the theater until it’s time to fill it, but being closer to the rope will result in a better choice of seats.

 Fun Facts: Andrew Stanton, the original voice of Crush, wrote and directed Finding Nemo and Wall-E. Disney had to shut down Turtle Talk five days after it opened because its popularity was overwhelming the Pavilion.
 It reopened a few weeks later in a new location.